 Also, she has been gravely ill the last couple of weeks, in the hospital and then now is in a nursing home (she is 75 and has multiple medical conditions of which she may not recover).
 My sister had taken him into her home with no legal rights to him.
 If my mother passes, and I am now capable of...
 Read more »

-The answer to your first question will depend on the whether receiving notification of the child's medical emergencies, or similar language, was included in the Order of Guardianship.I wouldn't be able to answer the second question without asking a lot of questions regarding your situation.
-I would...Read more »
+The answer to your first question will depend on the whether receiving notification of the child's medical emergencies, or similar language, was included in the Order of Guardianship.I wouldn't be able to answer the second question without asking a lot of questions regarding your...Read more »

 That statute is the Doctrine of Necessaries and it has been abolished in Arkansas.The old law stated that absent express authority, neither a husband nor a wife is liable for the other's debt obligations, including those for necessaries.

 This child lives with his grandmother who is horribly abusive, mentally and emotionally.
 She told this child, earlier this week, she would rather kill him than put up with him.
 This child is so depressed he told my son that he is thinking of ending his life.
 How can I go about getting emergency...
 Read more »